SKY ABOVE GREAT WIND

 Sky Above Great Wind, a plaque from the Bunsui Ryokan Archive, Tsubame, Japan, 2015

-For his entire life, the poet-monk Ryokan, given the Buddhist name Daigu, or Great Fool, poured himself out and clung to nothing.
+For his entire life, the poet-monk Ryokan, given the Buddhist name Daigu (Great Fool, Good and Broad) poured himself out and clung to nothing.
 His compassion, humility, and boundless serenity inspire this community to take up the path of awakening.
 Zen is the practice of the oneness of life and reaches wherever life reaches.

 Sky Above Great Wind invites everyone to join us in zazen.